 of $220 that a person could make in learning stained glass, it is not

 everything that a true student of stained glass will eventually want to

 know.
 So, I always encourage communicating with other artisans

 buy this set and learn stained glass from me,

-you may want an interaction later on with other local or online stained
+you will eventually want interactions later on with other local or online stained

 glass people.
 This can be achieved by finding a guild or association

 near you, starting a meetup for like-minded